Press Kit

 If there are multiple options available, please feel free to contact me and let me know so I can select whichever set fits best.

-You may use the titles M. (pronounced “em”), Mx. (pronounced “mix”), or Msc. (pronounced “misk”) to precede my name.
+You may use the titles Msg. (pronounced “message”), M. (pronounced “em”), Mx. (pronounced “mix”), or Msc. (pronounced “misk”) to precede my name.
 Please do not use Ms., Miss, Mrs., or Mr., and avoid using “sir” or “ma’am” if possible.
-If you are required to use the terms, either is fine.
+If you are required to use the terms, “sir” is preferable.

 When describing me, use only the term “nonbinary” (not “enby”), as I do not use the term “trans” or “transgender” to describe myself.
 I prefer “nonbinary” without a hyphen, but will accept the hyphenated version if your style guide requires it.